Iamthelaw/notes/✅ code-complete.md

 ### 34.7 Watch for Falling Rocks

-“Tricky code” is a code phrase for “bad code.”
-If you think code is tricky, think about rewriting it so that it’s not.
+“Tricky code” is a code phrase for “bad code.” **If you think code is tricky, think about rewriting it so that it’s not**.

 A class’s having more errors than average is a warning sign.
 A few error-prone classes tend to be the most expensive part of a program.

-### 34.8 Iterate, Repeatedly, Again and Again

-### 34.9 Thou Shalt Rend Software and Religion Asunder

-## Chapter 35 Where to Find More Information

-### 35.1 Information About Software Construction

-### 35.2 Topics Beyond Construction

-### 35.3 Periodicals

-### 35.4 A Software Developer’s Reading Plan

-This section describes the reading program that a software developer needs to work through to achieve full professional standing at my company, Construx Software.

-### 35.5 Joining a Professional Organization